phishchiang/play3js/README.md

-This is just some test for my little THREE.js world.
+This is just the test for my little THREE.js world.
 Thank you!!